uwcartlab/Webmapping-Dev/Chapter10/readme.md

 ###### Figure 3.1: Bubble chart with axes labeled.

-To format the axes to be more readable, we need to back up.
-So far, we've been using manual, or hard-coded, values in our `xScale` and `yScale` domains.
+To format the axes to be more readable, we need to back up and do some refactoring.

+So far, we've been using manual, or hard-coded, values for our `xScale` and `yScale` domains.
 These have served us well, but as we move forward, we'll want to calculate minimum and maximum values of our expressed variables programmatically.
-This will be especially important in Chapter 11 when we incorporate the `reexpress` interaction.
+This will be especially important in Chapter 11 when we incorporate the `reexpress` interaction, since different attributes have different value ranges.

 Let's start by calculating the minimum and maximum values for an expressed variable.
 Chapter 8 introduced the `d3.min` and `d3.max` functions that were used to easily calculate minimum and maximum values.
 We're going to create a function that calculates both the minimum and maximum values for a single expressed variable, and returns them in the form of an array so that both values are accessible in a single variable.